byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 }
 ```

-Note that parentheses can also be used to reverse the transitions created by the transitive nested operators, meaning that in an expression like "`a / b | c`", `c` can only address a module that is a child of `a`, whether the module is tagged `b` or `c`, meaning by default, the context level is raised permanently.
-However "`(a / b) | c`" encloses the `@to` in parentheses, meaning that the context goes one level back after the closing parentheses such that only `b` is expected as a child of `a`, and `c` is expected back at the root level.
+Note that parentheses can also be used to reverse the transitions created by the transitive nested operators, meaning that in an expression like `a / b | c`, `c` can only address a module that is a child of `a`, whether the module is tagged `b` or `c`, meaning by default, the context level is raised permanently.
+However `(a / b) | c` encloses the `@to` in parentheses, meaning that the context goes one level back after the closing parentheses such that only `b` is expected as a child of `a`, and `c` is expected back at the root level.

 ```
 # Before